 Hughes is thankful that she got to grow up around hoboes.
 “As kids, our parents didn’t want us at the jungle, but we would sneak down there,” she recalls.
 “The hoboes were very kind-hearted people.
 When those old guys came into town, it was like our grandpa came to see us.
 We respected them, and they respected us.
 They taught us to always have a set of clean clothes so we’d always find work.
 They’d say, ‘When you pack your suitcase, roll your clothes.
 Don’t fold your clothes because you’ll end up with wrinkles.’
 They were always teaching us something.”

 (The Hobo Museum is located at 51 Main Street South in Britt, Iowa; for more information on visiting call (641) 843-9104.
-The next National Hobo Convention takes place August 3-9, 2015, in Britt, Iowa.
-For further reading, check out Sarah White’s web page “In Search of the American Hobo” for the American Studies program at the University of Virginia as well as the following books: Roger A Bruns’ “Knights of the Road: A Hobo History”; Todd DePastino’s “Citizen Hobo: How a Century of Homelessness Shaped America”; Nels Anderson’s “The Hobo: The Sociology of the Homeless Man and “Men on the Move”; Kenneth Allsop’s “ Hard Travellin': The Hobo and His History”; Eric Monkkonen’s “Walking to Work: Tramps in America, 1790-1935”; Errol Lincoln Ulys’ “Riding the Rails: Teenagers on the Move During the Great Depression”; Carleton Parker’s “The Casual Laborer and Other Essays”; and Cliff “Oats” Williams’ “One More Train to Ride: The Underground World of Modern American Hoboes.”
-To learn more about hobo nickels, visit the Original Hobo Nickel Society’s web page.)
+The National Hobo Convention takes place in Britt the second week in August.
+For further reading, check out Sarah White’s web page “In Search of the American Hobo” for the American Studies program at the University of Virginia as well as the following books: Roger A Bruns’ “Knights of the Road: A Hobo History”; Todd DePastino’s “Citizen Hobo: How a Century of Homelessness Shaped America”; Nels Anderson’s “The Hobo: The Sociology of the Homeless Man and “Men on the Move”; Kenneth Allsop’s “ Hard Travellin’: The Hobo and His History”; Eric Monkkonen’s “Walking to Work: Tramps in America, 1790-1935”; Errol Lincoln Ulys’ “Riding the Rails: Teenagers on the Move During the Great Depression”; Carleton Parker’s “The Casual Laborer and Other Essays”; and Cliff “Oats” Williams’ “One More Train to Ride: The Underground World of Modern American Hoboes.”
+To learn more about hobo nickels, visit the Original Hobo Nickel Society’s web page.
+If you buy something through a link in this article, Collectors Weekly may get a share of the sale.
+Learn more.)